Battle of Montevideo (1807)

 The Battle of Montevideo took place between the British and Spanish Empires during the Napoleonic Wars, in which British forces captured the city of Montevideo.
 It formed part of the British invasions of the River Plate.
-Locally, it is remembered as the siege of Montevideo (Sitio de Montevideo).
+Locally, it is known as the siege of Montevideo (Sitio de Montevideo).

-Prelude
+Background

-In the early morning of 3 February 1807, 3,000 British troops under Brigadier General Sir Samuel Auchmuty attacked the city of Montevideo.
+In the early morning of 3 February 1807, 3,000 British troops under Brigadier-general Sir Samuel Auchmuty attacked the city of Montevideo.
 The city's capture was preceded, on 20 January, by an action outside the town, the Battle of El Cristo del Cardal (or Battle of Cardal), in which the 60th Rifles and the 95th Foot (later the Rifle Brigade), especially distinguished itself by an outflanking movement which turned the tide of the battle in favour of the British.
 About 800 local combatants, mostly non-professional soldiers, became casualties, of whom about 200 were killed.
 Total British casualties were about 70 killed and wounded.